-Explanations for edit exceptions between the CALL and FR 2900 are frequently the result of timing differences in the preparation of the two reports.
-The FR 2900 is usually prepared one or two days following the report date, while the CALL is prepared several weeks following the report date.
-The result is that the CALL will capture refinements to the general ledger accounts, referred to as "late adjustments."
+Explanations for edits between the CALL the FR 2900 are frequently the result of timing differences in the preparation of the two reports.
+The FR 2900 is prepared one or two days following the report date, while the CALL is usually prepared several weeks following the report date.
+The result is that the CALL will capture refinements to the general ledger accounts, often referred to as "late adjustments."